Conversation Skills - Using Social Skills Language

 "How do you think they feel?"

-"What can YOU do to help them?"
+"What can YOU do to help?"

-"Take a deep breathe."
+"Take a deep breath"

 I also like to put my ten fingers up and ask them to blowout the birthday candles.
 With each breath they take, I put one finger down.
 I find this helps them focus on something else.
 Once they are calmed down you can discuss the issue that caused them to be upset.

-To further understand the topic of social skills read my interview with Dr. Miri Arie, Child Psychologist.
+To further understand the topic of social skills, read my interview with Dr. Miri Arie, child psychologist.

 I also have a page filled with social skills activities.